AVoE: A Synthetic 3D Dataset on Understanding Violation of Expectation for Artificial Cognition: AVoE Dataset

 \subsection{Overview}

 Figure~\ref{fig:avoe_dataset} comprehensively illustrates the composition of the AVoE dataset, which comprises synthetic video sub-datasets in five event categories: \textbf{support} (A), \textbf{occlusion} (B), \textbf{containment} (C), \textbf{collision} (D) \& \textbf{barrier} (E).
-Each one of these event categories are split into further sub-categories (e.g. Type B2, Type D3 etc.) that showcase physical variations based on the differing stimuli of the scene.
-For each subcategory, every trial can showcase an \textit{expected} or \textit{surprising} version of the video.
-All frames were developed in the open-source 3D computer graphics software Blender \cite{blender}, using a Python API.
+Each one of these event categories are split into further sub-categories (e.g. Type B2 etc.) that showcase physical variations based on the differing stimuli of the scene.
+For each subcategory, every trial showcases an \textit{expected} or \textit{surprising} version of the stimuli.
+All frames were developed in the open-source 3D graphics software Blender \cite{blender}, using a Python API.
 Every event category types $\psi \in \{A,B,C,D,E\}$ comes with sets of abstract features $f^\psi$, prior rules $r_{prior}^\psi$ \& posterior rules $r_{post}^\psi$.
-Prior rules are physical conditions about the event which can be answered with the features.
-These prior rules suffice to answer posterior rules that represent the outcome of the physical interaction.
+Prior rules are physical conditions about the event which can be answered with the features (e.g. height, width).
+These prior rules suffice to answer posterior rules that represent the outcome of the physical interaction. $f^\psi$, $r_{prior}^\psi$ \& $r_{post}^\psi$ are only used for training as VoE evaluation does not test a model's prediction of them.
+Still, they are still provided for the test and validation sets should researchers wish to evaluate performance in predicting features, prior \& posterior rules.

 \textbf{Support (Type A)}: An object is dropped right above the edge of the object.
 The object's centre of mass is situated either over the edge (\textbf{Type A1}) or within the edge (\textbf{Type A2}).